ryandle/LineCounter/README.md

 # Line of Code Counter

-This C# console application counts the lines of code in a specified folder and its subfolders, excluding comments and empty lines.
+This C# console application written almost entirely with github copilot workspace.

 ## How to Run